ARM-software/abi-aa/buildattr64/buildattr64.rst

     | ``.ARM.attributes`` | ``SHT_AARCH64_ATTRIBUTES`` | 0x0   | 1         | 0    | 0          |
     +---------------------+----------------------------+-------+-----------+------+------------+

+A relocatable object file can contain at most one ELF Attributes section.

 In the contents of an ELF attributes section, a consumer may not assume the natural alignment of a data type such as ``uint32``.